Halls of residence

 Most of the student halls of residence will not take children, but the following halls do accept families with children (this is not an exhaustive list):

-- International Hall - flats only (please click here and scroll down to "Housing for students with families" for further information and for how to apply.
-Applications must be made directly with the University of London)
+- International Hall - flats only; located in the heart of Bloomsbury, within walking distance of LSHTM.
+Please check the How to Apply section and scroll down to "Housing for students with families" for further information.
+Applications must be made directly with the University of London.

 Accommodation for couples